KSP-KOS/KSLib/doc/lib_pid.md

 // This file is distributed under the terms of the MIT license, (c) the KSLib team

 ## Notice:
-  This library file has been superseded by the kOS inbuilt PIDloop() function.
+  lib_pid.ks has been superseded by the kOS inbuilt PIDloop() function.
   It is maintained for example purposes only, please see the kOS documentation for more.

 ## lib_pid